AdrianArmasRincon/CentralUniformesProject/README.md

 Web apps may have slightly slower performance compared to native apps, because they are not done to an specific hardware and software.
 And web apps may not perform as well as native apps in offline mode, like natives.

+The company uses a web app to redirect to other apps because it is always active, connected and updated, and it makes it easier to access it to everybody from all kind of dispositives.

 ## Where-does-the-need-arise-from?
 This project is made to help the access and management of users, roles and links of a company, to facilitate both the management and use of the intranet and its apps.